jbruzl/cep/README.md

 He is member od administrator group, so he can manage memberships.
 Use his account to assign your account to mayor group.
 After logout and log in as with your account, you will have full access to processes.

 ### Subscriptions ###
 To receive any informations, you need to subscribe to events.
-You do so in "Moje odbìry" tab.
+You do so in "Moje odbÃ¬ry" tab.
 To experience whole funkcionality of application, subscribe to all events.